The Science of Healing and the Art of Caring

 The Science of Healing

-Patients and physicians are demanding the talents of physical therapists for conservative management of a wide variety of conditions.
-In many cases, patients are being sent to physical therapy instead of surgery.
+Patients and physicians are demanding the talents of physical therapy services for conservative management of a wide variety of conditions.
+In many cases, patients are being sent for physical therapy services instead of surgery.

 Physical therapists help people with orthopedic conditions such as low back pain or osteoporosis; joint and soft tissue injuries such as fractures and dislocations; neurologic conditions such as stroke, traumatic brain injury, or Parkinson’s disease; connective tissue injuries such as burns or wounds; cardiopulmonary and circulatory conditions such as congestive heart failure and chronic obstructive pulmonary disease; and workplace injuries including repetitive stress disorders and sports injuries.

 Physical therapists practice in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.